 She held out her hand to me.
 It held my pouch.

 “I have bought you with this.
-Stolen bread is sweeter eaten.
+Stolen bread is sweet.
 It’s yours if you will sleep with me.
 With this mandrake root, I thee wed,” she said.

 “What of her?”
 I asked.